szwork2013/reactor-ui/README.md

 Reactor UI is a reusable UI components written in react.

-Note that this is very much on its initial development phase.
+Note that this is very much on its initial development phase, a work in progress...

 #Components